-From 1979 to 2007, he co-organized the TAKTLOS Festival Bern for Jazz, New Music, and Music Performances; since 2005, he has headed the International Literature Festival in Leukerbad; since 2006, he has organized the Bern Literature Festival.
+Hans Ruprecht is responsible for music and literature festivals and occasions, and is a mediator between various European literatures.
+From 1979 to 2007, he co-organized the TAKTLOS Festival Bern for Jazz, New Music, and Music Performances; since 2005, he has headed the Leukerbad International Literar y Festival; and since 2006, he has organized the Bern Literature Festival.
 In 2011, he began a new European project, ABSOLUT ZENTRAL, which brings together journalists, writers, essayists, philosophers, and historians, many of them from Eastern Europe, for discussions, lectures, readings, and talks about ideas on cultural values and the development of culture.

 Elnura Jivazada was born in 1979.
 She studied political science in Baku, Hamburg ans Eichstätt and worked for German Embassy and other institutions in Azerbaijan 2003-2011.
 She was the production coordinator of the movie “Absurdistan” by Veit Helmer.
 2018 she completed her PhD in Eastern European History at the Johannes Gutenberg University Mainz.
 She lives in Berlin since 2016.
 Since Mai 2017 she is a program coordinator of ILO.

 Kateryna Iergieieva was born in 1987 in Odessa.
 She has a degree in philosophy from Odessa National University, and subsequently worked as a researcher at the Alexander Pushkin Museum.
 Since 2012, she has co-organized numerous exhibitions for the Odessa Literary Museum.
 She co-organized the Mute Nights Film Festival in 2014, and the international literary festival Odessa in 2015.
 She also works as a guide and interpreter, and has translated scientific articles from French into Russian.
 She lives in Odessa.